officert/node-starter-api/README.md

 GET /users/me
 ```

-> NOTE : when making authenticated requests your client will need to pass the header:
+> NOTE : when making authenticated requests your client will need to pass the header:<br>
 > ``` x-access-token : 'xxxx' //your JWT token ```

 This will return the current user: